Hollande to urge Iran to help seek political solution for Syria

 Hollande said on Thursday he had accepted an invitation that could make him the first leader of a major Western power to meet the new Iranian president.

-However, the White House also said on Thursday that it was possible President Barack Obama could meet Rouhani in New York if Iran signaled it was serious about curbing its nuclear program.
+However, the White House also said on Thursday that it was possible President Barack Obama could meet Rouhani in New York if Iran signalled it was serious about curbing its nuclear programme.

 Hollande’s aide said Paris did not want to open discussions in parallel to negotiations between Iran and the “P5+1” powers: Russia, China, the United States, Britain, Germany and France.